makersacademy/chitter-challenge/README.md

 Chitter Challenge
 =================

-This is a small Twitter clone that will allow the users to post messages to a public stream.
+This is a basic Twitter clone that will allow the users to post messages to a public stream.

-Features:
+User stories:
 -------

 ```